s7g4/rust-spacecan/README.md

 ## Overview

 Rust SpaceCAN is a Rust workspace project implementing a CAN (Controller Area Network) protocol stack and firmware for embedded systems.
-It consists of two main crates:
+It consists of three main crates:

 - `spacecan`: A no_std Rust library providing CAN frame encoding, decoding, and protocol services.
 - `spacecan-firmware`: Minimal firmware targeting STM32F4Discovery hardware implementation.